pja010/Mutemate/README.md

 (and sets it back to ringer mode when taken out and put away).
 You feel calls and notifications, yet no one is disturbed.
 Yes I know, very convenient - that's the point (see the next point).

 ## A vision of invisible computing tools
 Mutemate is an app that is not about itself, but about saving people from having to remember (and bother) muting their phones.
-It may be small annoyance, but a repeatedly occuring one, which adds up to lot of annoyance!
+Muting may be small annoyance, but a repeatedly occuring one, which adds up to lot of annoyance!

 While this is a little tool that lives within ~300 lines of code, it embodies a larger vision of computing tools that are less about maximizing